-IP Security API: Detect VPNs, Proxies, Tor Nodes & Bots for Any IP Address
+IP Reputation API: Detect VPNs, Proxies, Tor Nodes and Bots for Any IP Address

-The WhoisFreaks IP Security API checks any IPv4 or IPv6 address against real-time threat intelligence and returns a composite threat score (0–100), VPN/proxy/Tor/bot classification, proxy type and provider name, geolocation down to district level, ASN, and ISP all in a single JSON or XML response.
-Free tier with 500 credits, no card required.
+The WhoisFreaks IP Reputation API scores any IPv4 or IPv6 address against real-time threat data and returns a composite threat score (0–100), VPN, proxy, Tor and bot classification, VPN and proxy provider names with confidence scores, district-level geolocation, ASN and ISP.
+JSON or XML in one call.
+Free tier: 500 credits, no card.

 curl --location --request GET 'https://api.whoisfreaks.com/v1.0/security?apiKey=API_KEY&ip=8.8.8.8'